rassarg/RASSAR324_FTO2401_GROUPA2_Rasheeda-Sarguro_CDV01/README.md

 1. **Short-term Goals** (Next 1-2 years):

-    - List your specific, measurable, achievable, relevant, and time-bound goals.
+    List your specific, measurable, achievable, relevant, and time-bound goals.
+    - Learn other languages including: C/ C++, Python, and Node JS.
+Most of the job offers I saw required some background knowledge in these languages.

     - Explain the rationale behind each goal.
 2. **Long-term Goals** (3-5 years and beyond):